Archival Collections and Oral Histories

 History of All Nations Foundation

-All Nations, in its heyday the largest and most effective social welfare organization in Los Angeles, was begun in 1918 in an east-central section of the city known as "Eastside."
-The City Missionary Society of the Methodist Church, under pastor Bromley Oxnam, established and ran the church settlement, gathering donations, organizing volunteers, buying land and buildings, and equipping gymnasiums, playgrounds, libraries, and clinics for a community where three-fourths of the families were on public assistance and where much of the population consisted of immigrants from Europe, Latin America, and Asia.
+All Nations, in its heyday the largest and most effective social welfare organization in early to mid 20th Century Los Angeles.
+Founded in 1918 in an east-central section of the city known as "Eastside", The City Missionary Society of the Methodist Church, under pastor Bromley Oxnam, established and ran the church settlement, gathering donations, organizing volunteers, buying land and buildings, and equipping gymnasiums, playgrounds, libraries, and clinics for a community where three-fourths of the families were on public assistance and where much of the population consisted of immigrants from Europe, Latin America, and Asia.
 Oxnam initially developed the physical facilities of All Nations, acquiring a complex of buildings at 810-816-824 E. Sixth Street (now the site of Gladys Park in Skid Row) just before his resignation from the organization in 1927.

 Click here to arrange to see these photographs in person at UCS’s library